rmccoy7541/neand_sQTL/log.md

 Okay, we're trying the testis sra -> bam conversion once again as well as the nominal pass extract call.
 We'll see what happens; MARCC has been frustratingly slow today.

+#### Mon 25 Feb 2019 05:51:55 PM EST
+`NomPassExtract.R` didn't work because of some technicality.
+I fixed it, I hope.
+I'm just trying to generalize this pipeline as much as possible so that it requires the least amount of manual input but it's not quite that easy.

 ### 02/21/2019